noahlange/gecs/README.md

 ## Questions/Statements & Answers

-**Q/S**: Every implementation here appears to be as naïve as humanly possible and performance is probably god-awful.
+**Q/S**: "Every implementation here appears to be as naïve as humanly possible and performance is probably god-awful."
 **A**: Yes, but I probably have plans to fix it.

-**Q/S**: Why are components class instances instead of object hashes?
-Isn't that kinda expensive/wasteful?
+**Q/S**: "Why are components class instances instead of POJOs?
+Isn't that kinda expensive/wasteful?"
-**A**: Yes, but the ergonomics make me _feel_ happier.
+**A**: Yes, but it makes me feel happier.

-**Q/S**: After reading the code, I realize this manages to be even less type-safe than I would have thought possible.
+**Q/S**: "After reading the code, I realize this manages to be even less type-safe than I would have thought possible."
-**A**: Yes.
+**A**: Also yes.
 But again, this is all about my feelings.